Contrast-Security-OSS/docs/content/user/agent/net/install/PlanningUseDotNetAgent.md

 You can register two different profilers in different environments, but each must profile separate processes.
 ```

-As of version 3.3.5, the .NET Agent can be used alongside another profiling tool by enabling "Monitor" mode.
+As of version 3.3.5, the .NET Agent can be used alongside another profiling tool by enabling Monitor mode.
 See [.NET Agent Configuration](user_netconfig.html#config) for more information.

 ## Contrast Must Restart IIS